centralnicgroup-public/rtldev-middleware-documentation/docs/cnr/sdks/php-sdk.md

 ### 2 - Apache Configuration

-An example Apache configuration with binding to localhost,  example for **RRPproxy**:
+An example Apache configuration with binding to localhost,  example for **CentralNic Reseller**:

 ```bash
 <VirtualHost 127.0.0.1:80>